 - remove carpet or other reservoirs for allergens in the bedroom

 - wash pets weekly.

-In cases when it is difficult to avoid exposure to an animal, treatment options include medications such as intranasal cortocosteroid sprays (INCS) and/or antihistamines and possibly immunotherapy (desensitisation) in some cases.
-Immunotherapy should only be initiated by a medical specialist (Allergist / Clinical Immunologist).
+In cases when it is difficult to avoid exposure to an animal, treatment options include medications such as intranasal cortocosteroid sprays (INCS) and/or antihistamines and possibly allergen immunotherapy (desensitisation) in some cases.
+Allergen immunotherapy should only be initiated by a clinical immunology/allergy specialist).

 ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand

 Postal address: PO Box 450 Balgowlah NSW 2093 Australia

 This document has been developed and peer reviewed by ASCIA members and is based on expert opinion and the available published literature at the time of review.
 Information contained in this document is not intended to replace medical advice and any questions regarding a medical diagnosis or treatment should be directed to a medical practitioner.
 Development of this document is not funded by any commercial sources and is not influenced by commercial organisations.